thomasdintrone/ajax-filter-search/readme.txt

 1. Copy the shortcode [ajax_filter_search]
 2. Add the shortcode to your page, by adding it through the content editor or placing it directly within one of your template files.
 3. Load a page with your shortcode in place and watch Ajax Filter Search fetch your posts.

+= Is it possible to only display post from 1 or 2 categories? =

+Yes!
+Simply add the "filter_by" attribute to the shortcode and enter the *category slug* of the selected category/taxonomy you'd like to display.
+For multiple categories, separate each with a comma (,).

+Make sure you have the correct slug for the correct post type & taxonomy you selected..

 = Is the ajax functionality secure? =